Next Generation Air Transportation System: Remote Towers

-At Leesburg Executive Airport in Virginia, the FAA authorized air traffic control services to continue using this system as a test site.
-A second tower is in testing at Northern Colorado Regional Airport near Fort Collins/Loveland.
+At Leesburg Executive Airport in Virginia, the FAA had authorized air traffic control services to use this system as a test site until the vendor decided to end the project in 2023.
+Testing at the other tower at the Northern Colorado Regional Airport near Fort Collins/Loveland has been paused.
+The FAA continues to evaluate remote tower technology as a potentially cost-effective alternative to traditional federal contract towers.
+The agency completed construction of a test bed at the William J. Hughes Technical Center and Atlantic City International Airport in 2024 to better understand the full capabilities of a remote tower system.

 Energy and Environment

 The FAA's environmental vision is to develop and operate a system that protects the environment while allowing for sustained aviation growth.
 The FAA Office of Environment and Energy Research and Development is working to reduce air and water pollution, carbon dioxide emissions that may affect climate, and noise that can disturb residents near airports.
 Airframe and aircraft engine technology, alternative fuels, air traffic management modernization and operational improvements, improved scientific knowledge and integrated modeling, and policies, environmental standards, and market-based measures will contribute toward meeting almost all of these goals.
-Noise and emissions will be the main environmental problems for National Airspace System capacity and flexibility unless they are effectively managed and mitigated.
+Noise and emissions will be the main environmental problems for National Airspace System (NAS) capacity and flexibility unless they are effectively managed and mitigated.

 An FAA study conducted in 2015 showed that since 1975, the number of people flying in the United States increased from about 200 million to an estimated 800 million, yet the number of people exposed to significant aircraft noise had dropped from about 7 million to nearly 340,000.
 Even with this decrease, community concern regarding aircraft noise is climbing.
 The FAA aims to minimize the impact of noise on residential areas without compromising safety.
 The agency's goal was to reduce the number of people around airports exposed to a day-night average aircraft sound level of 65 decibels to less than 300,000 by 2018.
-One way the agency planned to achieve that goal was by adopting a new noise standard for certain newly certificated subsonic jet airplanes and subsonic transport category large airplanes.
+One way the agency planned to achieve it was by adopting a new noise standard for certain newly certificated subsonic jet airplanes and subsonic transport category large airplanes.

 The FAA's neighborhood environment survey, the largest of its kind, about aircraft noise exposure and its effects on communities around airports was completed in 2016.
 The results showed that considerably more people are upset by aircraft noise regardless of the level.
-The FAA will use those results and other research under way to re-evaluate criteria to define significance under the National Environmental Policy Act and federal land use guidelines.
-In addition, the FAA has researched other impact areas, such as sleep disturbance, cardiovascular health, and children's learning.
-The FAA also is examining the potential noise effects of new aircraft in the National Airspace System, such as unmanned aircraft systems and civil supersonic aircraft, and spacecraft.
+The FAA will use those results and other research underway to re-evaluate criteria to define significance under the National Environmental Policy Act and federal land use guidelines.
+In addition, the FAA has researched other affected areas, such as sleep disturbance, cardiovascular health, and children's learning.
+The FAA also is examining the potential noise effects of new aircraft in the NAS, such as drones and supersonic jets.